jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Getting-Start-Windows/Select-Configuration-Windows.md

 * Region and Availability Zone:

-	Currently, it covers domestic **cn-north-1 (both available), cn-south-1 (single available), cn-east-1 (single available), cn-east-2 (both available)**, the four multi-available zones.
+	Currently, it covers domestic **cn-north-1 (multiple available zones), cn-south-1 (single available zone), cn-east-1 (single available zone), cn-east-2 (mutliple available zones)**, the four multi-available zones.
 These zones are completed isolated from each other to ensure maximum stability and fault tolerance between them.
 Please refer to [Region and Availability Zone] for detailed regional information.

 	The following points are recommended for reference when selecting a region:

 	* Choose the region that is close to your customers to the maximum, which can reduce the access delay and increase the download speed.
 At the same time, JD Cloud provides BGP EIP in cn-north-1, cn-south-1 and cn-east-2, which can ensure fast access in mainland China.
 For instance, if most of the users are located near the Pearl River Delta, the cn-south-1 region is a better choice;

 	* As for the deployment area of ​​other JD Cloud products and the communication requirements of the instance, by default, cross-region mutual intranet access of the instances cannot be realized and access to other cloud products, such as the cloud database and cloud cache, cannot be realized neither.
 The instance only supports associating the EIP and Load Balancer under the same region.
 (The above mutual intranet access refers to the resources access under the same account, and the resource intranets of different accounts are completely isolated).